Skip to main content

 • Major Chinese universities admitting Indian students: Peking, Tsinghua, Fudan, Shanghai Jiao Tong, Zhejiang, Wuhan, Sun Yat-sen, Nanjing, plus medical universities China Medical University and Capital Medical University.

-For the MEA apostille on the Indian side, the Original does travel to our Noida office.
-MEA stamps the actual paper.
-The Original returns to your address after the apostille; the apostilled scan goes to the Chinese translator for the Chinese translation that the Chinese Embassy Delhi (for the visa application), the destination Chinese employer, university, or in-China authority reads.
+For apostille, regular MEA attestation, or Chinese Embassy attestation in India, the Original does travel to our Noida office.
+The Original returns to your address after the stamps are completed.
+The stamped scan then goes to the Chinese translator for the Chinese translation that the Chinese Embassy Delhi, destination employer, university, or in-China authority reads.

 Which Chinese authority will actually read this translation

 Chinese Embassy New Delhi and Chinese Consulates in Mumbai, Kolkata, Guangzhou-via-VFS-India.
 Visa application processing (Z, X, S, M, R categories).
-Indian documents with MEA apostille + Chinese translation; visa-stamping after the destination Chinese-side approval letter is in hand.
+Indian documents may need apostille, regular MEA attestation, Chinese Embassy attestation and Chinese translation depending on the current visa desk instruction.

 Chinese Ministry of Education (中华人民共和国教育部, Zhōnghuá Rénmín Gònghéguó Jiàoyù Bù) for academic equivalency.
 The Chinese Service Center for Scholarly Exchange (CSCSE) handles academic credential evaluation for Indian degrees and the JW202 admission process at Chinese universities.

 Chinese employers and the Foreign Experts Bureau or Ministry of Science and Technology.
 Work-permit notification letter (工作许可通知, gōngzuò xǔkě tōngzhī) for the Z visa applicant.
-The Chinese employer\'s HR coordinates the notification-letter application; we deliver the apostilled and Chinese-translated Indian documents.
+The Chinese employer's HR coordinates the notification-letter application; we deliver the legally stamped and Chinese-translated Indian documents.

 Chinese universities for direct admission and JW202 issuance.
 Peking University, Tsinghua University, Fudan University, Shanghai Jiao Tong University, Zhejiang University, Wuhan University, Sun Yat-sen University, Nanjing University, China Medical University, Capital Medical University, Beijing Foreign Studies University, plus dozens of provincial-level universities.
-Each university\'s admission office reads the apostilled-and-Chinese-translated documents.
+Each university's admission office decides the exact apostille, attestation and translation format.

 Chinese civil affairs office for marriage and family-status registration.
 Marriage registration of an Indian-Chinese couple, birth registration of an Indian-born child of Chinese-resident parents, civil-status updates.
-The Chinese civil affairs office (民政局, mínzhèngjú) of the destination Chinese city reads the apostilled-and-Chinese-translated source documents.
+The Chinese civil affairs office (民政局, mínzhèngjú) of the destination Chinese city reads the legally stamped and Chinese-translated source documents.

 What we will not pretend